spikol/kick24/new_slides_md/02_day_slides.md

 - Drawing with Processing
 - Variables
 - Functions maybe...
--

 ---

 # Todays Plan - IFOs
-- Let's dig into basic Python and Functions
+- Let's dig into basic p5js and Functions
 - Making some Animations
 - Exploring Pair Programming
--

 ---

 # What the heck is p5.js